Login or Register to make a submission.

 Examine our published essays for examples of the stylistic variety of the essays in the journal.
 We allow a range of voices (e.g., highly personal, more neutral) to accommodate the writing styles of scholars from across disciplines.
 We encourage the use of the first person.

-Format your citations and references using the 7th edition of Publication Manual of the American Psychological Association (i.e. APA style).
+Format your in-text citations and references list using the 7th edition of Publication Manual of the American Psychological Association (i.e. APA style).

 Our editorial style closely follows APA style.
 We have created a style guide document that contains guidance for authors on commonly asked questions, including on a few matters the APA guide does not directly address.
 (You may request our style guide by email if you have trouble accessing it online.)